 QBO is a cloud accounting software that does not require software installation.
 Instead of your QuickBooks data being stored on your computer or network, the data is stored in the cloud.
 This means that there is no way to connect QuickBooks Desktop to QuickBooks Online, which is why you cannot manage your books using both products at the same time.

-While most of your data will import when switching from QuickBooks Desktop to Online, there are a few items that will not convert to QuickBooks Online.
+While most of your data will import when switching from QuickBooks Desktop to Online, there are a few items that will not convert, including:

-There is nothing you can do about your audit trail from the past other than to retain a copy of your desktop version and the information contained in it.
-You will, however, get an improved audit trail with QBO on a go-forward basis.
+- Audit trail: There is nothing you can do about your audit trail from the past other than to retain a copy of your desktop version and the information contained in it.
+You will, however, get an improved audit trail with QBO going forward.

 The steps outlined in this article essentially allow you to upload your company file to QBO.
 However, the QBO support team must take the data and put it in a readable format before you can use it, which is why it is not immediately available once you complete the final step.